innovation-first/paradox-innovation/content/blogs/fred/index.md

 ## Introduction

-Kubernetes is a strategic technology for Thales group and Thales Services Numériques in particular.
+Kubernetes is a strategic technology for defense and critical civilian industries.
 We maintain, like many, our own distribution (Kubernetes together with a number of key cloud-native technologies) to serve as common platform/sdk for our many data processing use cases.